Destinations

 20. Ukraine

 Ukraine’s military has seen massive transformation since 2022, growing into one of Europe’s largest and most battle-hardened forces.
-With millions of active and reserve troops, it has developed advanced tactical and defensive capabilities.
+By 2026, Ukraine is a global hub for drone innovation and Western equipment integration, though it relies on external funding.

 Military Power: